FamilySearch/GEDCOM.io/_pages/migrate.md

 ## non-pointer OBJE and SOUR substructures

 5.5.1 allowed the same tag in the same context to have different meaning depending on its payload type.
-This added significant implementation complexity as has been removed from 7.0.
+This added significant implementation complexity has been removed from 7.0.

 Non-pointer OBJE substructures should be made into OBJE records and pointed to.